elduvelle/SpikeinterfaceMS4_GenzelLab/README.md

 UPDATE: more recent installation attempts fail at the `pip install mountainsort4` phase.
 There might be a problem caused by Visual studio compiling (??).
 I have listed a few of the errors and solution attempts in [this other page](https://github.com/elduvelle/SpikeinterfaceMS4_GenzelLab/blob/main/mountainsort_install_problems.md).
 PLEASE let me know if you find a solution to make this work on Windows (10 or 11).

 Note: these instructions **work** on Linux (Ubuntu 18.04).

-# Spikeinterface
+Note: these instructions also work on Windows Subsystem for Linux (WSL).
+See further down for instructions on how to install that.

-## Installation of Spikeinterface
+# Installation
+### Installation of Spikeinterface, Mountainsort and Phy on Windows 10

 Create a new environment, Python needs to be >=3.7